How you are assessed

 A priority debt is a debt that would give the creditor the right to deprive the debtor of his or her home, liberty or essential goods and services, usually when a court order has been made against you.

-If the main reason for your application to the Leeds Hardship Fund (LHF) is to help with debts, get advice from Leeds University Union's Student Advice Centre as well as applying to the LHF.
+If the main reason for your application to the Leeds Hardship Fund (LHF) is to help with debts, get advice from Leeds University Union Advice as well as applying to the LHF.

 We calculate your income and expenditure for the whole of your academic year, but any award will be based on course-related income and costs only.
 You will need to evidence financial hardship to be considered for an award.